Business transition planning: Putting success in family succession

-The significant role that family businesses play in our economy is unmistakable: As much as 50% of U.S. GDP is attributed to family businesses that include both small local “mom and pop” storefronts and major public corporations (35% of Fortune 500 companies are family-owned or run).
-Despite these impressive numbers, only 1/3 of family businesses successfully transition to the second generation.
+The significant role that family businesses play in our economy is unmistakable: As of data from 2019, as much as 57% of U.S. GDP is attributed to family businesses that include both small local “mom and pop” storefronts and major public corporations (35% of Fortune 500 companies are family-owned or run).
+Despite these impressive numbers, only one-third of family businesses successfully transition to the second generation.

 So what causes this high failure rate?
 Why does a business model that is clearly successful during initial and growth stages of a business fail when it comes time to pass along to the next generation?

 Over the years, we’ve worked with countless business owners transitioning what they have built to their children and other relatives — most with great success but some with significant disappointment.
 Two recent situations exemplify the drastically different circumstances and outcomes:

 In the first example, our client/founder was passing his business on to his daughter, who had worked for several years in the industry after graduating from college.
 She had achieved success in various roles in sales and operations, and the industry was clearly a passion of hers.
 The business transition was gradual, spanning multiple years, until our client’s daughter ultimately became president and CEO.
 Today that business continues to grow and thrive under its new innovative and enthusiastic leadership.

 In the second example, our client/founder’s son did not finish college or gain applicable industry experience.
 Instead he worked a series of short-term odd jobs until our client was truly ready (and anxious) to retire.
 Within six months his son was named CEO.
 Almost immediately key management began leaving, and the business quickly lost market share and profitability.
 Recently, we began working with this business again, but this time it was to sell it to an outside buyer for half the value at its peak.